-The normal body temperature for a dog falls within the range of 100°F to 102.5°F (about 38°C to 39.2°C).
+The normal body temperature of dogs is 101.5 degrees Fahrenheit plus or minus 1 degree.
 If your dog's temperature is outside of this range, you should contact your veterinarian.

-Body temperature over 104°F or under 99°F indicates an emergency situation.
+Body temperature over 104 degrees Fahrenheit or under 99 degrees Fahrenheit indicates an emergency situation.
 Extremely high or low body temperatures can lead to death if not treated immediately.
-NEVER give your dog over-the-counter medications like acetaminophen or ibuprofen as these are highly toxic.

 How to Take Your Dog's Temperature

 Checking body temperature is an important step in canine first aid.
-Here's how you can take your dog's temperature at home:
+Here's how to take your dog's temperature at home:

-First of all, DO NOT attempt to take your dog's temperature orally.
-You may get bitten!
-But, even if your dog were to allow it, you will not get an accurate reading from the mouth of a dog.
+- DO NOT attempt to take your dog's temperature orally as you may get bitten.
+Even if your dog were to allow it, you will not get an accurate reading from the mouth of a dog.

-Gather your supplies.
-You will need a digital thermometer and some lubricant (water-based lubricating jelly works best, but petroleum jelly or baby oil can also be used).
-Look for a fast digital thermometer to make things easier (ideally, three to ten seconds to a reading).
+- Gather your supplies.
+You will need a rectal digital electronic thermometer and some lubricant (water-based lubricating jelly works best, but petroleum jelly or baby oil can also be used).
+Look for a fast digital thermometer to make the process go a bit easier.

-Most dogs dislike having their rear ends manipulated for obvious reasons, so this will be easier to do if you get another adult to help hold your dog.
+- Most dogs dislike having their rear ends manipulated for obvious reasons so this will be easier to do if you get another adult to help hold your dog.
 Have that person gently place one arm around your dog's neck and the other arm under your dog's belly, gently hugging the dog against his or her body.
 Then, lift your dog's tail and gently (but quickly) insert the well-lubricated thermometer about one inch into your dog's anus.
-Press the start button and wait for the beep signaling completion.
+Press the start button and wait for the beep that signals completion.